PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Check if it is possible add the workspaces in a different json
 - Role base protected page
 - In @repo/next auth, create a auth middleware to work like the Protected component
+- Improve Shadcn header (there is some CSS issues)

 ## Done